 6. Invest in a flexible fixed deposit that allows you to break without penalty

 An emergency fund means quick cash when needed.
 With the power of compounding, one can increase emergency funds effortlessly.
 However, fixed deposits, which have one of the highest returns, have several time constraints.
 It is also for this reason many choose to have emergency funds in a highly liquid option.
 To remedy this situation, there are new fixed deposits, namely flexible fixed deposits, that have been introduced by banks.
 These FDs offer a higher return to a regular savings account while being highly liquid.
 Although there is a maturity period, one can break and use the amount locked in without penalty.
-RBL Bank offers Flexi Sure Fixed Deposit at 7.80% p.a.
+RBL Bank offers Flexi Sure Fixed Deposit at higher interest rate.
 Linked to the savings or current account, deficits in these accounts can be easily taken care of by breaking the deposit.

 The future is uncertain and expensive.
 Having an emergency fund is a great way to secure your future while also ensuring your loved ones are not under financial pressure.
 It removes the stress of planning at the last minute while managing your current lifestyle.
 A little planning can take you a long way.